QBDev0ps/DevOps-Cloud-projects/Project1.md

 ## 32. zip, unzip Commands

 The zip command can be used to compress a file into a zip file.
 This is useful for archiving and reducing disk usage.
-To utilize it we simply enter the command,folled by the name of the zip file to be created and subsequently the name of the fie to be compressed.
-So for instance to comprees the DevOps file into a zip file called DevOps_archive, we enter the following command:
+To utilize it we simply enter the command, followed by the name of the zip file to be created and subsequently the name of the fie to be compressed.
+So for instance to compress the DevOps file into a zip file called DevOps_archive, we execute the following command:

 `zip DevOps_archive DevOps`